Infineon/Code-Examples-for-ModusToolbox-Software/README.md

 ![search](Images/search.png)

-Cypress is in transition between ModusToolbox v1.1 and v2.0.
-The information above references ModusToolbox 2.0.
+These examples and links reference ModusToolbox 2.0.
 If you are interested in code examples for ModusToolbox v1.1:

 - For legacy MCU examples [this repository](https://github.com/cypresssemiconductorco/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK).
 - For legacy Bluetooth SDK examples [this repository](https://github.com/cypresssemiconductorco/Code-Examples-BT-SDK-for-ModusToolbox).